The secret sin of self-righteous Christians, church leaders, and Pastors that disables

 “You say ‘To God be the Glory,’ but what you do points back to how gifted and efficient you are.
 God doesn’t need a soloist in His grand orchestra.
 He detests the proud; they will be punished.”
 (Pr.
 16:5) – J. Crumpton

 Christians are servants of Christ – not bosses.
 Titles bring about responsibilities in the church, not a license to feel important.
-Jesus demonstrated what it meant to be a humble leader.
+Jesus demonstrated humility and surrendered His rights.
 We must deny ourselves and carry our cross daily.
 (Luke 9:23)